cdvelop/gorun/README.md

 - `ExecProgramPath string`: Path to the executable.
 - `RunArguments func() []string`: Function returning the arguments to pass.
 - `ExitChan chan bool`: Channel to signal exit.
-- `Writer io.Writer`: Where to write program output.
+- `Logger io.Writer`: Where to write program output.
+- `KillAllOnStop bool`: If true, kills all instances of the executable when stopping.

 #### func New(config *GoRunConfig) *GoRun